icerpc/icerpc-docs/pages/getting-started/icerpc-csharp/how-to.md

 dotnet add package IceRpc
 ```

-If you plan on using [Slice][slice], add package `IceRpc.Slice.Tools`
+If you plan on using [Slice][slice], add packages `IceRpc.Slice` and `IceRpc.Slice.Tools`

 ```
-dotnet add package IceRpc.Slice.Tools
+dotnet add package IceRpc.Slice dotnet add package IceRpc.Slice.Tools
 ```

 {% callout %}
-The Slice compiler included in `IceRpc.Slice.Tools` generates C# code that depends on the `IceRpc` package.
-You need
+The Slice compiler included in `IceRpc.Slice.Tools` generates C# code that depends on the `IceRpc.Slice` package.
+You
-`IceRpc.Slice.Tools` only during development.
+need `IceRpc.Slice.Tools` only during development.
 {% /callout %}

 Even though all the other packages are optional, it's likely you will want to install one or more of them.
 For example,